Fort Myers Signature Events: Celebrate Every Season of the Year

 November: American Sandsculpting Championship

-For 10 days in November, over 50,000 people come to the festival to see these creations and play.
+For 10 days in November, over 50,000 people come to see these creations and play on beaches.
 Kids also enjoy bounce houses and slides, while adults can shop 50 different vendors.

 December: Fort Myers Beach Christmas Boat Parade

-Escape cold winter temperatures and celebrate the holidays during the Fort Myers Beach Christmas Boat Parade.
+Escape cold winter temperatures and celebrate the holidays during Fort Myers Beach Christmas Boat Parade.
 This top among Fort Myers signature events showcases over 30 boats decked out in holiday flair.
-The boat parade begins at Salty Sam’s Marina and passes by several area restaurants where families dine and watch the fun.
+The boat parade begins at Salty Sam’s Marina and passes by area restaurants where families dine and watch festive boats.

 Fort Myers welcomes visitors anytime of year.
 Start planning and search Fort Myers vacation rentals.